meonkeys/shb/src/book.md

     external: true
 ```

 Note the middleware to only allow traffic from your LAN.
-This assumes your LAN uses 192.168.1.* addresses, and expects a corresponding label on the traefik container to set up the middleware, for example:
+This assumes your LAN uses 192.168.1.* addresses, and expects a corresponding label on the Traefik container to set up the middleware, for example:

 ```
 traefik.http.middlewares.lan-only.ipwhitelist.sourcerange=192.168.1.0/24